astrocadester/astrocadester/README.md

-Astrocade arcade and DNA projects
+Astrocade arcade, DNA projects and maybe a few other things